xTechon/CV_prog1/Report.md

 The "Coordinate" values will corresspond to indexes in the image array.
 I.e. `i1[y, x, :]` will get the pixel data at coordinate x,y.

-Finally, the origin begins at the top left of the image, and the positive Y coordinates go to the bottom of the image and positive X coordinates go the right of the image.
+Finally, the origin begins at the top left of the image, and the positive Y coordinates go to the bottom of the image and positive X coordinates go to the right of the image.

 \pagebreak
 ## Transformation Algorithm